MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 4. If you don't want the bank account ledger entries to include unmatched open reversed entries, choose the **Exclude Reversed Entries** toggle.
 By default, the list of bank account ledger entries will include reversed entries up to the statement date.
 5. Choose the **OK** button.

-## <a name="match-bank-statement-lines-with-bank-account-ledger-entries-automatically"></a>Match bank statement lines with bank account ledger entries automatically
+## Match bank statement lines with bank account ledger entries automatically

 The **Bank Acc.
 Reconciliation** page offers automatic matching functionality based on a matching of text on a bank statement line (left pane) with text on one or more bank account ledger entries (right pane).
 You can overwrite the suggested automatic matching, and you can choose to not use automatic matching at all.
 For more information, see [Match bank statement lines with bank account ledger entries manually](#match-bank-statement-lines-with-bank-account-ledger-entries-manually).